Ximi1970/spksrc-ximi/README.rst

 	make dsm50

-The toolchain and kernel directory will be relink to the requested version.
+The toolchain and kernel directory will be linked to the requested version.

 What is spksrc doing?